IDperturb: Enhancing Variation in Synthetic Face Generation via Angular Perturbation: Methodology

 \section{Methodology}

 This section presents our proposed method, \textsc{IDperturb}, a sampling strategy designed to enhance intra-class variation in synthetic face generation.
 Our approach operates directly in the identity-condition embedding space of a pre-trained identity-conditional DM.
-The core idea is to perturb the fixed identity embedding within a constrained angular region, defined as a $d$-dimentional cone, thus generating samples that are diverse yet, to a large degree, identity-consistent.
+The core idea is to perturb the fixed identity embedding within a constrained angular region, defined as a $d$-dimensional cone, thus generating samples that are diverse yet, to a large degree, identity-consistent.
 Given a pre-trained DM conditioned on identity features (i.e., embeddings extracted by a FR model), \textsc{IDperturb} perturbs the conditioning vector by controlling its angular distance from the original embedding.
 This process yields a set of perturbed identity embeddings, which are then used as input to the DM to synthesize face images.
-We first provide in this section preliminaries on DM, followed by our proposed \textsc{IDperturb}.
+We first provide preliminaries on DM in this section, followed by our proposed \textsc{IDperturb}.